CogStack/CogStack-SemEHR/docker/README.md

     }
 ```
 - `ruled_by` gives the rule set that the annotation matched.
 Generally, there are several types of rules of
-negation, hypothetical, not a mention, other experiencer.
-These rules were developed for clinical studies conducted at SLaM CRIS data.
+negation, hypothetical, not a mention, other experiencer (see [here](https://github.com/CogStack/CogStack-SemEHR/tree/master/studies/rules) for full list).
+These rules were developed for clinical studies conducted on SLaM CRIS data.
+You can also create your own rules using the same syntax (regular expressions).
 Consider this as an extra improvement step on the embedded NLP model (i.e. bio-yodie for now) in SemEHR.
 - `study_concepts` the type of the annotation as specified in the study configuration (e.g., cancer can be mapped to many UMLS concepts).
 So, essentially, a study concept denotes a list of UMLS CUIs, which is specified by the study designer.
 SemEHR repo's `studies` folder contains configurations of several studies conducted on SLaM CRIS.
 - all other attribtues are general attributes of SemEHR as specified in the wiki.